Heading to T-Mobile Park, home of the Seattle Mariners, and looking for vegan options for the 2025 baseball season? You are in the right place!

 Most Concessions

-• Peanuts
+- Peanuts

-• Cracker Jack
+- Cracker Jack

-• Candy – check ingredients
+- Candy – check ingredients

-• Potato Chips – check ingredients
+- Potato Chips – check ingredients

-• Fries*
+- Fries*

 *Fried items may share a fryer with animal products.
 Ask if this is a concern for you prior to ordering.

-• Uncrustable at The Natural
+@ The Natural

 Dippin’ Dots

-Rainbow Ice flavor
+Choose the Rainbow Ice flavor.

 Can I Bring Food Into T-Mobile Park?

 Looking to bring your own food into the park?
-Here are some T-Mobile policies you want to be familiar with: (These were pulled directly form T-Mobile’s Gate and Bag Policy FAQOpens in a new tab..)
+Here are some T-Mobile policies you want to be familiar with: (These were pulled directly form T-Mobile’s Gate and Bag Policy FAQ.)

-Bag Policy (as of 3.31.23)
+Bag Policy (as of 4.11.25)

-• Clear bags no larger than 12” x 6” x 12” are permitted.
-One gallon clear plastic zip-top bags are also allowed.
+- One gallon clear plastic zip-top bags are also allowed.

-• Security must be able to see inside and identify items to the bottom of the bag.
+- Security must be able to see inside and identify items to the bottom of the bag.
 Items may not be used to obscure the view of bag contents, including but not limited to non-clear bags, pouches, etc. Bags with interior contents obscured from view are not allowed.

-• Backpacks, multi-compartment bags, duffle bags and purses larger than 4.5″x6.5″ are not permitted.
 Exceptions will be made for medically necessary items or single compartment diaper bags (child must be present).

-Outside Food (as of 3.31.23)
+Food & Drink Policy (as of 4.11.25)

-• Outside food is permitted in single-serving sizes.
+- Outside food is permitted in single-serving sizes.

-• Sealed, clear plastic water bottles up to 32oz, baby bottles, beverages related to medical needs, and unopened, soft-sided single serve containers like juice boxes are permitted.
+- Sealed, clear plastic water bottles up to 32oz, baby bottles, beverages related to medical needs, and unopened, soft-sided single serve containers like juice boxes are permitted.

-• Soda, coffee or other beverages are not allowed.
+- Soda, coffee or other beverages are not allowed.

-• Guests may also bring in one empty plastic reusable bottle 32 ounces or smaller.
+- Guests may also bring in one empty plastic reusable bottle 32 ounces or smaller.

 Vegan Options Near T-Mobile Park